Integrated and Sustainable Credit Union Networks

 a Planning Committee mandated to plan for the establishment of the Asian Confederation of Credit Unions.

 On April 28, 1971, delegates from 9 Asian countries - Japan, Hong Kong, Korea, Malaysia, the Philippines, Indonesia, Taiwan, Thailand, and South Vietnam came to Seoul, Korea to fulfill an individual collective dream - to cooperate with neighbors for the good of all.
 The representatives convened to assist and support the Planning Committee in developing the necessary requisites towards the formation of the confederation - an alliance of actual credit union centers leagues, federations of Asian countries with the mission to assist members to organize, expand, improve and integrate credit unions so they can fulfill their potential as effective instruments for the development of people in Asia.
-The Asian Confederation of Credit Unions or AACCU for short was officially formed.
+The Asian Confederation of Credit Unions or ACCU for short was officially formed.

 After the 4th Asian Regional Credit Union Training Seminar, the confederation held the Inauguration Meeting at the Cooperative Education Institute in Seoul.
 The meeting enacted the bylaws and approved the series of meetings of the Planning Committee.
-On that momentous day, the national leagues in Asia transferred their membership from WOCCU to AACCU.
+On that momentous day, the national leagues in Asia transferred their membership from WOCCU to ACCU.

 Having already formed their national leagues, five of the nine Asian countries Japan, Hong Kong, Korea, the Philippines, and Taiwan became the founding members of the confederation.
 The first year membership dues received was US$ 91 from the five founding members.